abejfehr/abejfehr.github.io/_posts/2014-09-14-programming-a-sudoku-solver.md

 description:
 ---

 Creating a sudoku solver is something that's not uncommon as a Computer Science exercise.
-After years of putting off the idea, I finally decided to make my own solution to solve sudoku puzzles in [Python](https://www.python.org/).
+After putting off the project for much to long, I finally decided to make my own solution to solve sudoku puzzles in [Python](https://www.python.org/).

-I chose Python since its [list slicing](https://docs.python.org/3.0/library/functions.html#slice) and [list comprehension](https://docs.python.org/2/tutorial/datastructures.html#list-comprehensions) made it a very suitable language for grabbing certain elements.
-The simple syntax made it even easier to program the solver in an iterative manner.
+I chose Python since its [list slicing](https://docs.python.org/3.0/library/functions.html#slice) and [list comprehension](https://docs.python.org/2/tutorial/datastructures.html#list-comprehensions) made it a very suitable language for grabbing certain elements from the sudoku puzzle array.
+Python's simple syntax made it even easier to program the solver in an iterative manner.

 ## The strategy

 The most common way to solve sudoku puzzles in code is by keeping a list of possible candidates for each cell.
-A very simple puzzle could be solved by only looking at trivial cases where there is only one candidate per cell.
+A very simple puzzle could be solved by only recursively looking at trivial cases where there is only one candidate per cell.
+Once we find a singleton cell, we can clear that value from it's neighbours and check if any of the neighbours are now singletons as well.

 ![An example of a Sudoku Candidate Puzzle][sudoku-candidate-puzzle]

 How does a person solve a sudoku puzzle when they look at it on paper?
-We look at cells which are *related* to the one we're trying to fill in order to find out which numbers are valid candidates for that cell.
+We look at neighbouring cells &mdash; cells which share a row, column or box with the one we're trying to fill in order to find out which numbers are valid candidates for that cell.

-The neighbouring cells I'm referring to are the ones that occupy the same box, row or column as the target cell.

 {% include post_ad.html %}

 It is very easy for the human eye to filter out the cells which are not neighbouring the target cell and only focus on neighbours, but instructing the computer to do the same can be quite difficult.
 Our spatial minds realize that the cells in a row or a column belong to something that resembles a line, or that the cell's box is a 3 by 3 square.
 Some sudoku puzzles, like the one above, are even printed with bolded lines that denote the edges of these boxes.

-In addition to the candidate elimination, my solution also used recursion to try multiple possible solutions once met with a decision.
-In the case where no cells in the candidate puzzle have only one candidate, a decision must be made.
-In the real world, the ideal path to take would be to photocopy the sudoku puzzle once for each candidate in the cell, and on each individual photocopy you would carry on as if only having chosen one of the candidates until that copy of the puzzle is solved or invalid.
+In addition to the candidate elimination, my solution also uses recursion to try multiple possible solutions when faced with a decision.
+This is a scenario where no cells in the candidate puzzle have only one candidate.
+In the real world, the ideal solution is to photocopy the sudoku puzzle once for each candidate in the cell, and on each individual photocopy carry on as if only having chosen one of the candidates until that copy of the puzzle is solved or proven to be unsolvable.

 ## Organizing the puzzle

-It seems not uncommon to represent a sudoku puzzle as a string of 81 characters where the unknown values are shown as full-stops(periods).
-I decided that I would take that as an input value for the solve and store the puzzle as an array of length 81 that contains lists with all the candidates for each cell.
+It's not uncommon to represent a sudoku puzzle as a string of 81 characters where the unknown values are shown as full-stops(periods).
+My solution takes a string as an input value for the solve and converts it to an array of lists which each contain candidates for that cell.

-Each of the squares would be indexed as they are in the array, with the numbers 0 to 80 as can be seen in the image below.
+Each of the squares would be indexed as they are in the array, with the numbers 0 to 80, as can be seen in the image below.

 ![Sudoku Cell Coordinates][sudoku-cell-coordinates]

-From these coordinates, we can perform get the row/column coordinates as well by doing the following:
+From these coordinates, we can get the row/column coordinates by doing the following:

 {% highlight python %}